-Every other day, we have been coming across cases where fraudsters are using Power of Attorney for creating mortgages.
-Bankers and other financial lenders are most vulnerable to mortgage related frauds.
-Therefore, Staff working in the loan and advance departments of banks and financial departments shall be vigilant at the time of documentation and may follow these general guidelines while accepting Power of Attorney for creation of mortgage.
+Every other day, we have been coming across cases where fraudsters are using Power of Attorney for creating mortgages or sale of properties.
+General Public, Bankers, and other financial lenders are most vulnerable to mortgage-related frauds.
+Therefore, Staff working in the loan and advance departments of banks and financial departments shall be vigilant at the time of documentation and may follow these general guidelines while accepting Power of Attorney for the creation of the mortgage.

 - If both the owner of the property (principal) and agent are residing in the same place POA is not required.
 Therefore the reason given for giving a POA shall be acceptable to the lender.